 Information for contributors

-The Department of Corrections welcomes submissions for Practice: the New Zealand Corrections Journal on topics relevant to all aspects of Corrections work which aim to promote professionalism and practice excellence.
+The Department of Corrections welcomes submissions for Practice: the New Zealand Corrections Journal on topics relevant to Corrections’ work and which aim to promote professionalism and practice excellence.

-Practice: the New Zealand Corrections Journal is a publicly funded journal which is available for download on the Corrections website (www.corrections.govt.nz/resources/journal.html).
+Practice: the New Zealand Corrections Journal is available free on the Corrections website:

 We seek articles from knowledgeable professionals working in any part of the corrections arena.

 - Substantive articles:Substantive articles of around 3,000 - 4,000 words are generally requested by specific invitation to the author by an Editorial Board member.
 However, if you would like to submit an article, please contact CorrectionsJournal@corrections.govt.nz

 - Practice articles: Contributions for practice articles are welcomed from all Corrections staff and professionals working in the wider field.
 Articles can include accounts of innovative or effective workplace practice, case reports, research, education, review articles, conference and workshop reports, and personal observations and should be around 1,000 - 2,000 words.

 - Reviews:We welcome book reviews of around 500 words.

 All work must be the original work of the author/s.

 Names and other details must have been changed to protect offender/victim confidentiality.